• Skip to main content

 • Whole30: omit the cheese.
 I swear it’s still delicious!
 Top with a dusting of nutritional yeast instead of parmesan cheese.

-• Use mild or hot Italian sausage depending on preference; or add ½-1 tsp red pepper flakes along with the Italian seasoning.
+• Use mild or hot Italian sausage depending on preference; or add ½-1 teaspoon red pepper flakes along with the Italian seasoning.

 • Feel free to use chicken or turkey sausage, just make sure you can remove the casings and break apart.